 Targeted detection of new synthetic drugs: the Drugdiag® 6T test

-Classic urine tests do not always cover new synthetic drugs.
+Standard urine tests do not always cover new synthetic drugs.
 To meet this need, AMA Prévention offers the Drugdiag® 6T urine test, designed to target several specific families: synthetic cannabinoids, synthetic cathinones, MDPV, and Xylazine.

 How to react in case of doubt or malaise?